Takashiidobe/db2/.docs/repl.md

 - `INSERT INTO <table> VALUES (<v1>, <v2>, ...)[, (...)]` - Insert rows
   - Supports multiple tuples per statement
   - Example: `INSERT INTO users VALUES (1, true, 'Alice'), (2, false, 'Bob')`
+- `DELETE FROM <table>[ WHERE <pred>]` - Remove rows
+  - Without WHERE, deletes all rows from the table
+  - Uses indexes when predicates match indexed INTEGER columns
 - `SELECT <cols|*> FROM <table>[ JOIN <table> ON <lcol> = <rcol>][ WHERE <pred>]` - Query data
   - Projection: `*` for all columns or comma-separated column list
   - Join: equi-join with `ON` clause